workpeter/Selenium-Cucumber-framework/README.md

  * **Enhanced web drivers**
 When this framework creates WebDrivers for you it does many things under the hood.
 Such as:
     * Dynamically download and configure the browser drivers for any major browser and operating system.
-    * Provide enhanced capabilities such as capturing browser logs and HTTP traffic (including **Javascript issues**)
+    * Provide enhanced capabilities such as capturing browser logs and HTTP traffic (including **Javascript errors**)
-    * Provides custom methods for writing scripts, which are more reliable and realistic.
-For example, when clicking on an element, the framework will first wait until its present, scroll it into view and ensure its visible before clicking on it.
-    * Dynamic waiting is a crucial feature built into each custom method.
-This ensures script dynamically wait for elements to be in the right condition before proceeding.
-To assist with this, the methods also wait until Ajax calls have completed, to ensure the page is fully loaded.
-This technique greatly improves script robustness, and the use of dynamic rather than static wait times means the script run very efficiently.
+    * Provides alternative methods for common user actions (click, select, etc) with the aim of making them more reliable.
+A technique is applied whereby the methods will first focus on the element and then check for any dynamic page reactions before interacting with it.
+Afterwards, an additional check is applied to any additional Ajax calls being made.
+The result of these checks **greatly reduces Selenium script failures** and the overhead is minimal (around 200MS).
+This is still much faster than a typical human reaction.
     * Every WebDriver launched is wrapped in a 'threadLocal' container called "webdriver".
 Meaning all scripts can reference this webdriver object to manipulate the webdriver, however, they will only influence their own webdriver without causing conflicts with other WebDrivers.
 This makes writing each script straightforward.

 * **Scaleable web drivers**